bsulman/elm_containers/README.md

-# Dockerized versions of the CTSM, ELM and HLM-FATES models
+# Dockerized versions of the ELM and HLM-FATES models
 <br>